josephrubin/recycle.js/README.md

 # recycle.js
 A perfectly lightweight, utterly simple, asynchronous JavaScript module library.

-### Features (rewrite this section) (WIP)
-- Modules can reference other modules, even circularly.
+## Features
-- Asynchronous script loading, which does not block the HTML from populating.
+- Asynchronous script loading, which does not block the HTML from populating, or other scripts from running at the same time.
+- Modules can reference other modules, and even circular dependancies among modules work.
+- No need to install anything, or run a transpiler or any other sort of preprocesser on your code.

+### Why use modules?
+- Modules alow for code reuse across projects.
-- Seperation of modules for total encapsulation
+- Seperation of code for better encapsulation.
-- Does not polute global scope etc
+- Modules inside closures do not polute the global scope.
-- Modules alow for code reuse across projects
-- No transpiler, preprocesser, or instalation

-### Quick start instructions
+## Quick start instructions
-#### Download recycle.js, and reference it from your HTML file:
+### Download recycle.js, and reference it from your HTML file
-recycle.js has no dependencies on other libraries, so feel free to load it first.
 >index.html
 ```
 <script type = "text/javascript" src = "recycle.js"></script> <!-- Load recycle.js -->
 <script type = "text/javascript" src = "main.js"></script> <!-- Code that uses recycle.js -->
 ```
+recycle.js has no dependencies on other libraries, so feel free to load it first.
-#### Prepare all modules once by associating an identifier with the path to each module file:
+### Prepare all modules once by associating an identifier with the path to each module file
 The path should be relative to the HTML file.
-The order that you list the modules will not effect their ability to interact with one another.
 >main.js
 ```
 mod.prepare({